pearcej/pearcej.github.io/csc426/portfolio.md

 Submit a single-spaced portfolio document to Moodle which includes the following sections:

-1. An overview of the issue or issues that your team worked on and summary of the progress your team made (if any; if none, then summarize each of your attempts).
-Assume that your reader has general familiarity with the Runestone, but nothing more.
+1. An overview of the issue or issues that your team worked on, a summary of the progress your team made (if any; if none, then summarize each of your attempts), and if you did not complete the issue(s) detail what you did to make it/them easy for someone else in the open source community to utilize your progress to complete and close.
+Assume that your reader has general familiarity with Runestone, but nothing more.
 If helpful, you can include images or screenshots.
-(2+ paragraphs)
+(3+ paragraphs)

 2. A detailed summary of each team member's contributions, including your own.
 I'm interested in what you each did rather than your dynamics, which you'll address in your Final Team Evaluation.
 (3+ paragraphs; 1+ on each team member)